xv786vx/hackthenorth/mobile/TTS_SETUP.md

 ## Security Note

 Never commit your actual API keys to version control.
-Consider using environment variables or a secure configuration system for production deployments.
+The `.env` file is already added to `.gitignore` to prevent accidental commits.
+Always use environment variables for sensitive configuration in production deployments.